AkashChaudhary14/ChessLife-main/README.md

-# Chessen: A JavaScript Chess Engine
+# ChessLife: A JavaScript Chess Engine

 ## Introduction

-Chessen is a chess engine and AI move finder written in JavaScript, based on the Negamax algorithm.
+ChessLife is a chess engine and AI move finder written in JavaScript, based on the Negamax algorithm.
 It demonstrates strong performance, outperforming Stockfish Level 6 on Lichess.
 Its estimated Elo rating ranges from 1800 to 2000, depending on the thinking time allocated.

 ## Features

-Chessen offers a range of features that contribute to its performance:
+ChessLife offers a range of features that contribute to its performance:

 - **Negamax Algorithm with Alpha-Beta Pruning:** The engine employs the Negamax algorithm for move searching, enhanced with alpha-beta pruning for more efficient search.
-- **Move Ordering with MVV-LVA Heuristic:** Chessen utilizes the Most Valuable Victim - Least Valuable Aggressor (MVV-LVA) heuristic to improve move ordering and increase pruning efficiency.
+- **Move Ordering with MVV-LVA Heuristic:** ChessLife utilizes the Most Valuable Victim - Least Valuable Aggressor (MVV-LVA) heuristic to improve move ordering and increase pruning efficiency.
 - **Principal Variation Search:** The engine uses the Principal Variation (PV) line to prioritize moves that are part of the PV, reducing the search space.
-- **Quiescence Search:** Chessen employs quiescence search to handle the horizon effect by extending search into capturing sequences.
+- **Quiescence Search:** ChessLife employs quiescence search to handle the horizon effect by extending search into capturing sequences.
 - **Iterative Deepening:** The engine uses iterative deepening to explore deeper levels of the search tree gradually.
-- **Piece-Square Tables:** Chessen incorporates piece-square tables to evaluate the positional strength of pieces on specific squares.
+- **Piece-Square Tables:** ChessLife incorporates piece-square tables to evaluate the positional strength of pieces on specific squares.
 - **Tapered Evaluation:** The evaluation function uses tapering to dynamically adjust material imbalances based on game phases.

 ## Changelogs